The History of Burger King and the First 10 Locations

 They, in turn, sold it to the Burger King company.
 In 1985, all of the Whopper Burger locations became Burger King restaurants.
 Finally, the people of San Antonio could enjoy a real Whopper.

-What Was Your Favorite Burger King Sandwich As A Kid?
+What Was Your Favorite Burger King Sandwich as a Kid?

 Burger King Double Cheeseburger